-HAZWOPER stands for Hazardous Waste Operations and Emergency Response, a program designed and implemented by the Occupational Safety and Health Administration (OSHAcampus ) to protect workers at hazardous sites.
-OSHAcampus is a pivotal component of the United States Department of Labor; without OSHAcampus and HAZWOPER, the annual number of work-related injuries and fatalities (4,551 workers in 2009, according to the Bureau of Labor Statistics Census of Fatal Occupational Injuries) would intolerably be higher.
+HAZWOPER stands for Hazardous Waste Operations and Emergency Response, a program designed and implemented by the Occupational Safety and Health Administration (OSHA) to protect workers at hazardous sites.
+OSHA is a pivotal component of the United States Department of Labor; without OSHA and HAZWOPER, the annual number of work-related injuries and fatalities (4,551 workers in 2009, according to the Bureau of Labor Statistics Census of Fatal Occupational Injuries) would intolerably be higher.

 How Do You Get Certified?

-You get certified by passing the HAZWOPER Training exam.
-This exam is given by an OSHAcampus -certified training provider (OSHACampus.com) after you successfully complete an OSHAcampus -compliant training course, which comes in several forms depending on the nature of the job and the type of hazardous environment your job is in.
+You get certified by passing the HAZWOPER training exam.
+This exam is given by an OSHA authorized training provider (OSHAcampus.com) after you successfully complete an OSHA-compliant training course, which comes in several forms depending on the nature of the job and the type of hazardous environment your job is in.

 Passing Your Certification Exam